Takanashi captures 50th crown of career | The Japan Times

 Lundby was second with 241.9, while Austria’s Daniela Iraschko-Stolz (235.4) was third.

-Yuki Ito, who won three of the four events recently held in Japan, was fourth with 224.1 points, failing to reach the podium for the sixth straight time.
+Yuki Ito, who won three of the four events recently held in Japan, was fourth with 224.1 points.

 Wellinger leaps to win